-Line 1 - Enter the amount of unrelated business taxable income from federal Form 990-T, Line 11, except if you entered \$0 on Line 11, then enter the total of Line 7 minus Line 10.
-Attach Page 1 of your federal Form 990-T. This entry is the unrelated business taxable income or loss after deducting income exempt from tax by reason of the United States or Illinois Constitutions, or by reason of law, statute, or treaties of the United States.
+Line 1 - Enter the amount of unrelated business taxable income from Part 1 of the federal Form 990-T by entering the total of Line 7 minus Line 10 (this number may be negative).
+Attach a copy of your federal Form 990-T. This entry is the unrelated business taxable income or loss after deducting income exempt from tax by reason of the United States or Illinois Constitutions, or by reason of law, statute, or treaties of the United States.
 Attach a worksheet explaining the source and amount of any such deduction.

-ENote Under federal law, Paycheck Protection Program (PPP) loan forgiveness is not considered taxable income and the business expenses covered by the PPP loan proceeds are deductible business expenses.
+INote Under federal law, Paycheck Protection Program (PPP) loan forgiveness is not considered taxable income and the business expenses covered by the PPP loan proceeds are deductible business expenses.
 Currently, Illinois tax law has no addition modification to change this; therefore, the same treatment flows through to the Illinois return and is included as part of federal taxable income.

-Line 2 - You must add back any amount of Illinois Income and Replacement taxes and surcharge that you deducted on your U.S. Form 990-T to arrive at your federal unrelated business taxable income.
+Line 2 - You must add back any amount of Illinois Income and Replacement taxes and surcharge that you deducted on your federal Form 990-T to arrive at your federal unrelated business taxable income.